This

 If

-the browse list has not been read completely, the BrowseCount is 1 greater than
+the browse list has not been read completely, BrowseCount is 1 greater than the

-the number of records that have been read.
+number of records that have been read.

 Example: Program JSPG1V is like program JSPG1, but